zabbix/zabbix/templates/app/gitlab_http/README.md

 ## Overview

-For Zabbix version: 6.0 and higher
+For Zabbix version: 6.0 and higher.
 The template to monitor GitLab by Zabbix that works without any external scripts.
 Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.